Guggu-Gill/Job_bank_scrapper/README.md

 # Web Scraper for jobbank.ca 🇨🇦
 [Basant Singh](https://www.linkedin.com/in/basantsingh1000/)🦁

-scrapping personal data is criminal act if used in malafide intent [more info](https://www.priv.gc.ca/en/opc-news/speeches-and-statements/2023/js-dc_20230824/)

 A local web scraper for collecting job listings from [jobbank.gc.ca](https://www.jobbank.gc.ca) to analyze the Canadian job market in the given Canadain Cities/Provinces.
+Scrapping personal data is criminal act if used in malafide intent [more info](https://www.priv.gc.ca/en/opc-news/speeches-and-statements/2023/js-dc_20230824/)

 Use this code in EC2 user script and try to install chrome engine & other packages.
 Also try to optmize delay_1 & delay_2 parameters.